 How to get to the glow worm caves?

 Waitomo is well connected with other main cities and tourist attractions in the North Island, so it doesn’t take long to get there.
 You can also make this visit part of a day trip combined with Hobbiton.
 Here’s the transport options:

 Can you self drive?
 Of course!
 There’s parking onsite at Waitomo, so if you have a Campervan or you’re driving a car this easy.
 See the section below for how to book tickets directly to Waitomo.

 I chose this option, there are regular Intercity bus services from Auckland (via Hamilton), Rotorua and Tauranga, the four biggest cities around the caves.
 If you’re short on time, you can buy a full day return ticket that will take you from Auckland to Hobbiton and the Waitomo glow worm caves (this doesn’t include entrance tickets – see where to get tickets below).
 Check all the bus options and timetables here.

 If you prefer not to take bus journeys and like a more tailored, small group kind experience, these are your best options (return transport and all tickets included).

 Where to get tickets to Waitomo Caves?

 If you’re doing the bus or self drive option, you can buy a Waitomo Caves ticket here and just show the ticket confirmation at the entrance.
-You can read our Hobbiton post with ticket links & transport info here.
+You can read the Hobbiton post with ticket links & transport info here.

 The last bit of advice is to embrace the fact that New Zealand is touristy, these places won’t be quiet or remote, though it’s well worth it!
-The surroundings are just beautiful and the cave… We’ve never seen anything like it!
+The surroundings are just beautiful and the cave… I’ve never seen anything like it!